Skip to main content

 Yes, fees are negotiable.
 Factors affecting negotiation include case complexity, liability clarity, injury severity, and expected settlement amount.

-How much does a free consultation cost?
+How much does a free intake review cost?

 What if my case is small - will a lawyer still take it?